ncbi/ribovore/00README.txt

 advanced options:
-  --evalues    : rank hits by E-values, not bit scores --skipsearch : skip search stage, use results from earlier run --noali      : no alignments in output with --1hmm, --1slow, or --2slow --samedomain : top two hits can be to models in the same domain
+  --evalues    : rank hits by E-values, not bit scores --skipsearch : skip search stage, use results from earlier run --noali      : no alignments in output, requires --keep --samedomain : top two hits can be to models in the same domain

 ##############################################################################